Mountmellick: Coat of arms

+The motto, displayed on the town's coat of arms, translates as "friendship through partnership".
+The fretted design represents Mountmellick Work, an embroidery craft unique to the town.
+The diagonally-running wave represents the Owenass River, which embraces much of the town.
+The crosses reflect the foundation of the town by the Society of Friends or Quakers.
+These heraldic elements are 'crosses moline', and derive from the mill-rind, the iron centre of a millstone.
+They reflect a former Mountmellick industry.
+The sprigs of Andromeda polifolia, or bog rosemary, are representative of the name place, Mointech Milic.
+Mointeach means "mooreland," reclaimed bogland, and Milic means wetland.

 Education

 Mountmellick has four primary schools: St Joseph's Girls' National School and St Patrick's Boys' National School, built in 1973, which share a building; St Paul's National School on the Portlaoise Road, and The Rock National School, St Patrick's Boys School one mile out on the Dublin road.
-There is also a Community School in the town square, serving secondary-age pupils.
-Until its closure in the early 21st century, the nearby Patrician College secondary school in Ballyfin, had a portion of its pupils travel from Mountmellick by bus each day.
+There is also a community school in the town square, serving secondary-age pupils.
+Until its closure in the early 21st century, the nearby Patrician College secondary school in Ballyfin had a portion of its pupils travel from Mountmellick by bus each day.

 Economic activity

 The town's main industries are agriculture, light manufacturing and brewing.
 It serves as a dormitory town for nearby Portlaoise and for Dublin, with easy access to the M7 motorway and the Dublin-Cork railway line.
 This has led to the population of Mountmellick expanding rapidly in the years between 2004 and 2012 and also to an increase in new houses and several new housing estates during the Celtic Tiger era and beyond until the Irish financial crisis.